Blonde Bombshell Tammy Hembrow Displays Sculpted Figure In Leopard-Print Bikini

 The snap features Tammy lounging on a poolside chair.
 Dressed in a tiny cleavage-popping leopard-print bikini, the Instagram model leans to the side using one arm to support herself.
 The position lengthens her sculpted figuring, showing off her toned abdomen and muscular arms.
 With the other hand, Tammy pushes her straight blonde hair away from her face while pouting at the camera with pink, glossy lips.
 On the chair in front of her sits a sports drink with “Women’s Best” written on the front of the bottle.

-In her caption, the fitness star invited her fans to check out Women’s Best’s Black Friday sale set to begin at 9 a.m.
+In her caption, the fitness star invited her fans to check out the Women’s Best’s Black Friday sale set to begin at 9 a.m.
 EST on November 19.
 She added that the sale is their biggest of the year and is the “perfect time to stock up on some supps.”
 The photo’s location was tagged as Los Angeles, California.

 Her 8.8 million followers loved the photo, leaving comments calling her “beautiful” and “sexy” and telling her that she’s inspiring.